rburakunal/SmartHome_4992/README.md

 # Smart Home App

-This is a smart home management application with a mobile frontend and backend server.
+This is a smart home management application with a mobile frontend, backend server, and ESP32-based IoT integration.

 ## Get started